 Little Italy: See “Chinatown,” above.
 Little Italy is the bit of the neighborhood which stops being Chinese and starts being Italian.

-Midtown Tourist Trap: To see Rockefeller Center, try to get into the Letterman show, get ripped off at the Carnegie Deli, jump up and down like idiots outside the Today Show, or any of the other touristy things people in Midtown do, just take an uptown B, D, or F to 47th-50th Street and go nuts.
+Midtown Tourist Trap: To see Rockefeller Center, try to get into the Colbert show, get ripped off at the Carnegie Deli, jump up and down like idiots outside the Today Show, or any of the other touristy things people in Midtown do, just take an uptown B, D, or F to 47th-50th Street and go nuts.

 South Street Seaport: To walk on one of the last cobblestone streets in town, stroll down the boardwalk, enjoy the refreshing breeze off the East River, marvel at the historic tall ships in port, gaze across at Brooklyn and her Bridge, learn about 19th-century New York at the Seaport Museum, spectate at the eclectic mix of street performers, and shop in a real live mall, take the 2 or 3 to Fulton Street station, and walk east on Fulton Street.

 Times Square: It’s probably close enough to most points in the area to be worth the walk up 7th or 8th Avenue to 42nd Street.
-Besides, if you’re interested in the sorts of sights there are to be seen in Times Square, than the walk is sure to take you past even more of those sorts of sights.
+Additionally, if you’re interested in the sorts of sights there are to be seen in Times Square than the walk is sure to take you past even more of those sorts of sights.
 But if you insist, take the 1, 2, 3, A, C, or E uptown to Times Square Station.